ImpoApp/adscontroller/README.md

 <h2> JAVA CLASS </h2>

->- Add this in the bigging of your class activity
+>- Add this at the beginning of your activity class

     adscontroller ads = new adscontroller(this);